olahallvall/FlowDance.Documentation/README.md

 ## How to work with CompensationSpan in code

-Here we create a root span.
+Here we create a root span with two CompensationData-entities.

 ```csharp